Language

 To illustrate the point, we’ll use the data parsing capabilities of Regula’s document parsing software, which is purpose-built for reading identity documents.

-How does ID parsing work anyway?
+How does ID parsing work?

 The point of ID parsing is that we don't just return raw user data, as an OCR reader would do.
 Instead, document parsing software also structures and additionally analyzes it.
 Generally, the process of document parsing consists of five steps.
 Let’s have a look at it in comparison with OCR.